 At the conclusion of this activity, participants should be better able to:

 Summarize the ADA/EASD consensus update and its practical impact on clinical decision-making

-Define an appropriate role for GLP-1 RAs in the multidimensional care of the patient with T2DM
+Outline the role for long-acting GLP-1 RAs in multidimensional care of the patient with T2DM

 Conflict Of Interest Disclosure Policy